 To see keywords visually depicted, use a wordcloud generator – simply paste text or upload a document to generate a graphic which illustrates the frequency of words by giving them more or less prominence in the design.

-Quantitative and qualitative research both have their place in market research and a mix of both should be carried out whenever you’re extending product lines or launching something new.
+Market research has a dozen uses, from helping you calculate market size for new product development to helping your team understand customer needs.
+Quantitative and qualitative research both have their place a valuable tools for market research, and a mix of both should be carried out whenever you’re extending product lines or launching something new.

 Both methods can work hand-in-hand; brands can use qualitative research for developing concepts and theories, and quantitative for testing pre-existing ones.

 You can also use free-form qualitative research to guide the creation of more structured qualitative surveys.
 And following quantitative surveys, turn to qualitative to better understand the context of the responses!